jhonatandevperu/spring-dynamo-data-loader-app-java/README.md

 # Description

-Data Loader for DynamoDB, is a small Spring boot application to write per batch many records to any DynamoDB table.
+A small Java/Spring Boot application to write per batch many records to any DynamoDB table.
 Application was made using [AWS SDK v1.12.x for Java](https://github.com/aws/aws-sdk-java).

 # Environment variables